onc-healthit/inferno-community/README.md

 viewed directly [in this repository](https://github.com/siteadmin/inferno/tree/master/lib/sequences).

 Tests contain metadata that provide additional details and traceability to standards.
-The active tests and related metadata can be exported into CSV format and saved to a file named `testlist.csv` iwith the following command:
+The active tests and related metadata can be exported into CSV format and saved to a file named `testlist.csv` with the following command:

 ```sh
 bundle exec rake tests_to_csv